-As at 31 December 2021, the Group recorded loan impairment allowances of HK\$516 million, with HK\$289 million as stage 1 impairment allowances, HK\$174 million as stage 2 impairment allowances and HK\$53 million as stage 3 impairment allowances in respect of the total gross loan balance of HK\$96,422 million.
-The details of impairment allowances of loans and advances to customers are elaborated in Notes 3.1 and 18.
+As at 31 December 2022, the Group recorded loan impairment allowances of HK\$726 million, in respect of the total gross loan balance of HK\$96,722 million.
+The impairment allowances of loans and advances to customers are elaborated in Notes 3.1 and 18.

-The Group established governance processes and controls for the measurement of ECL.
-Management had assessed the overall ECL methodology and determined the methodology remains appropriate since initial adoption.
+The determination of the expected credit losses involves complex methodologies and significant management judgment.
+Management has assessed the appropriateness of the overall ECL methodology and key assumptions, and made enhancements to model parameters.
 Management continues to determine the staging for its financial assets based on changes in credit quality since initial recognition by identifying Significant Increase in Credit Risk ("SICR") and default events.
 ECL is measured by the calculation model depending on the stage of the financial assets, which incorporated forward-looking key macroeconomic variables.
-Management also concluded that post model adjustments, i.e., the management overlay, are required to address certain limitation in its ECL model methodology, including catering potential credit quality deterioration of vulnerable sectors as a result of the ongoing COVID-19 pandemic.